 You have been keeping an eye on the International Consolidated Airlines share price, which is currently trading around the 535p level, and have noticed a tendency for it to bounce off support around the 510p level.
 You therefore decide that there would be value in buying at that level.

-The process for opening the order screen is the same as for the earlier example of creating an opening Stop order: after navigating to International Consolidated Airlines and importing it into the 'prices' section, you select 'order to open' from the dropdown menu.
+The process for opening the order screen is the same as for the earlier example of creating an opening Stop order: after navigating to International Consolidated Airlines, you select the 'order' tab.